跳到主要内容

 The middleware will parse the Cookie header on the request and expose the cookie data as the property req.cookies and, if a secret was provided, as the property req.signedCookies.
 These properties are name value pairs of the cookie name to cookie value.

-When secret is provided, this module will unsign and validate any signed cookie values and move those name value pairs from req.cookies into req.signedCookies.
+When a secret is provided, this module will unsign and validate any signed cookie values and move those name value pairs from req.cookies into req.signedCookies.
 A signed cookie is a cookie that has a value prefixed with s:.
 Signed cookies that fail signature validation will have the value false instead of the tampered value.

 With this in place, you can now read cookies from within the route handlers, as follows: